 3. Enable your operational communications.
-Employee email, secure file exchange, internal and external training videos, operational announcements, and much more can be facilitated through a well-conceived business website.
+Employee email, secure file exchanges, internal and external training videos, operational announcements, and much more can be facilitated through a well-conceived business website.

-Since their first website back in 2010, G&T had grown but their site had not changed.
-TFR's original solution was still running with after five years with zero maintenance, but was now incompatible with tablets and phone-sized screens.
+Since launching its first website back in 2010, G&T had grown but the site had not changed.
+TFR’s original solution was still running strong after five years with zero maintenance, but it was now incompatible with tablets and phone-sized screens.

 1. Expand the G&T story to showcase key services beyond pressure washing.
 To take advantage of newer search trends, TFR built a multi-page site with each page focused on a key deliverable and all cross-linked.
 The color scheme was patterned after G&T’s existing truck designs.

-3. Draw attention to deck safety inspections as an opportunity to bid a variety of decking projects.
-Using CSS animation, a clipboard pop-up on the home page is linked to an expanded safety story below.
+3. Draw attention to deck safety inspections as an opportunity to bid on a variety of decking projects.
+Using CSS animation, a clipboard popup on the homepage is linked to an expanded safety story below.

 UP 67.86%: Google Organic Search

 (Or fill out the form below and tell me how to contact you)

 Thank you!
 Your submission has been received!

 Please try again: something went wrong